 - This person notes easily manipulated, although is willing to collaborate if it is convenient or appropriate.

 - He or she is capable of enjoying several activities.

 - This person is sensitive to other people’s feelings and needs, and respects generally accepted sound rules of coexistence.
 He or she also understands that he or she has no right to – nor wishes to – thrive or amuse at the expense of others.

 How do you know if you have negative self-esteem?

 A person who has low self-esteem has the following characteristics:

 - Rigorous self-criticism: tends to create a normal state of dissatisfaction towards himself/herself.

 - Hypersensitivity to criticism: he/she feels easily attacked and experiences stubborn resentments towards people who criticize them.

 - Chronic indecision: not due to the lack of information, but due to the exaggerated fear to be wrong.

-So, it does not matter if your family of origin has sown doubts in you about your value as a person; or if your friends or partner does not make you feel as an equal; it does not matter if your co-workers do not acknowledge your hard work or your value as a part of the place where you work; you have immensurable value before the eyes of God.
+So, it does not matter if your family has sown doubts in you about your value as a person.
+It also does not matter if your friends or partner do not make you feel like an equal.
+It does not matter if your co-workers do not acknowledge your hard work or your value as a part of the workplace.
+You have immeasurable value before the eyes of God.